-NAME: Timothy Thomas Bresnan DOB: February 28, 1985, Pontefract ROLE: All-rounder (right-arm seamer, right-handed bat) NICKNAME: Brezzy DID YOU KNOW?: Bresnan and First XI Coach Andrew Gale are brothers-in-law.
+NAME: Timothy Thomas Bresnan DOB: February 28, 1985, Pontefract ROLE: All-rounder (right-arm seamer, right-handed bat) NICKNAME: Brezzy lad DID YOU KNOW?: Bresnan and First XI Coach Andrew Gale are brothers-in-law.
 Bresnan married Hannah, the sister of Andrew’s wife Kate.

-The Yorkshire all-rounder has enjoyed a golden run of form in 2014, ’15 and ’16, as much with the bat as the ball, during the last few years, helping his county to Championship title glory twice.
+The Yorkshire all-rounder enjoyed a golden run of form in 2014, ’15 and ’16, as much with the bat as the ball, helping his county to Championship title glory twice.

-Bresnan has been a regular source of wickets with his skilful seam bowling, but his biggest contribution has come with the bat, with him proving to be a highly dependable middle to lower order batsman.
+Bresnan was a regular source of wickets with his skilful seam bowling, but his biggest contribution came with the bat, with him proving to be a highly dependable middle to lower order batsman.

 Between 2014-16, Bresnan took 106 wickets from 37 Division One matches and hit 1,909 runs at an average of 45.45.
 That haul included 13 fifties and three hundreds, with a career best 169 not out against Durham at Emirates Riverside in 2015.